Are you looking to spice up your Jog-a-thon or Fun Run this year without breaking the bank? How about a do-it-yourself Color Run?

 Do you want to see how simple it is?

-Send us a chat with your email and org name, and we'll send you a sample campaign.
+Send us a message with your org name and email, and we'll send you a sample campaign.

 Color Runs are super fun and simple, and we'll be here every step of the way.